 With the Green Bay Packers coming into town next week, Dallas badly needs a win to stay above .500 before the team's bye week in Week 6.

 After a disappointing loss to the Rams, here are the biggest winners and losers from the Cowboys' performance on Sunday.

 Winner: DeMarcus Lawrence

 However, he wasn't perfect in this game.
-While he totaled four pressures on 28 pass rushing snaps, he was a liability in the run game.
-He finished the contest with a 44.3 run grade, according to Pro Football Focus.
-He's clearly their best pass rusher, but he needs to improve in the run game if he wants to truly be an elite defensive end.
+While he totaled four pressures on 28 pass-rushing snaps, he was a liability in the run game.
+The 25-year-old finished the contest with a 44.3 run grade, according to Pro Football Focus.
+He's clearly their best pass-rusher, but he needs to improve in the run game if he wants to truly be an elite defensive end.

 Loser: Ryan Switzer

 Maybe the biggest "loser" from the Cowboys game on Sunday was Ryan Switzer.
 His muffed punt led directly to the Rams scoring seven points just a few plays later, which completely shifted the momentum of the game.